 Now you possess the key to incorporate data management in your practice:

-The most important for your daily activities data you need to record, govern and then manage data value chain by linking:
+The most important for your daily activities data you need to record, govern and then manage the data value chain by linking:

 - business processes and roles;